shipuicom/core/README.md

 - [x] Move tooltips from style to a component to use popovers
 - [x] Support free text in spk-select
 - [x] Create a datepicker input component
+- [x] Refactor range-slider
+- [x] Fix safari 17 and below popover positioning (this might also fix other legacy browsers)
+- [x] Fix datepicker popover positioning
+- [ ] Create a spinner component
+- [ ] Create a accordion component
+- [ ] Create a CSV input that create chips on comma (or enter) press
+- [ ] Finalize file upload component

 - [ ] Streamline general color variables 10-70 instead of 100-900 (align with figma)
-- [ ] Create a CSV input that create chips on comma (or enter) press
-- [ ] Create a accordion component
-- [ ] Create a spinner component

 - [ ] Make styles optional/configurable (base, simple, raised, outlined, flat) on a component level and generally
 - [ ] Make colors optional/configurable (primary, accent, tertiary, warn, success) on a component level and generally
 - [ ] Create documentation with examples for all components

-- [ ] Refactor range-slider (dosn't really work or isn't easy enough to use)
 - [ ] Refactor select component once again
   - [ ] Support displayWith in spk-select
   - [ ] use templates to template options and have the list inside the select